kyoo-umd/cmsc320-Summer2020/project3/README.md

 # Project 3

-Due: July 10, 2020
+Due: July 12, 2020

-## Part 1: Regression analysis of Gapminder data
+## Part 1: Regression analysis of Gapminder data (5 its)

 In this part of this project you will practice and experiment with linear regression using data from <a href="http://gapminder.org">gapminder.org</a>.
 We recommend spending a little time looking at material there, it is quite an informative site.